fuankarion/Vision17/Lab4-HybridImages/Readme.md

 ![Jaguar - Tiger](JaguarTigerHybrid.jpg)

-These images look different when viewed from far (or zoomed out), than when looking at close range.
+Notice how these images look different when viewed from far (or zoomed out), than when looking at close range.

 ## Short Introduction

 *Hybrid images* are made from two images.
 A low pass filter is applied to one of them, and a high pass filter to the other.
-After merging the filtered images into a single image, from a close distance the high pass filtered image dominates; from a far away the low pass filtered one dominates.
+After merging the filtered images into a single image, from a close distance the high pass filtered image (small details) dominates; from far away the low pass filtered (Broad patterns) one dominates.
 This effect works best when images are aligned and share slightly similar visual inforation.

 ## Exercise

 ### Start with good images

 The data folder (originally downloaded from [here](http://cs.brown.edu/courses/cs143/proj1/) ) contains several pairs of aligned images.
-Choose one pair, and load both images into matlab.
+Choose one pair (not any pair, be sure the images look simmilar), and load both  into matlab.

 ### Filtering

 Use [imfilter](http://www.mathworks.com/help/images/ref/imfilter.html) to apply a low pass filter to one image.
-For creating the high-pass filtered image, apply a low pass filter to it, and then subtract it from the original image.
+To create the high-pass filtered image, apply a low pass filter to it, and then subtract it from the original image.
+You might also find the frecuency representation of the image (i.e. Fouries transform) and operate directly on the frecuency space; This might provide better results.

 Mathematically: *Y = X - f(X)* , where *X* is the input image and *f* is the low pass filter.
 Note that this image will contain negative values.

 You maight also looak at the [fft](http://www.mathworks.com/help/matlab/ref/fft2.html) and [dct](http://www.mathworks.com/help/images/ref/dct2.html) transforms to create the filtered images.